 SOAKING then blotting your printmaking papers will dampen and soften the fibres.
 This makes the fibres pliable, helping them pick up ink from the etched/incised lines on your intaglio plate when pressed through the rollers of your etching press.
 If you tried to print the same intaglio plate on dry paper through your etching press, you will see that the paper will not take up much or any of the ink from the incised lines of the plate.

-BLOTTING your soaked papers is important to remove excess water from the paper before printing with it.
+BLOTTING your soaked papers is important to remove excess water from the paper before printing.
 Too much water on the paper will spoil the printed results.

 The trick is finding the sweet spot between soaking/dampening and blotting your papers: